esingedik/Runtime-Calculation-of-Sort-Algorithms/README.md

 # Runtime Calculation of Sort Algorithms with C Programming Language

 The user enters the desired array size.
-The program generates random values between 10 < N < 1,000,000,000.
+The program generates random values between 10 and 1,000,000,000.

 The program sorts the same array with Merge, Bubble and Selection Sort.